Bassem Youssef: Advocacy during the Gaza war

 In October 2023, Youssef signed the Artists4Ceasefire open letter, urging President Joe Biden to push for a ceasefire and an end to the Gaza war.

 On 17 October 2023, Youssef drew international media attention after engaging in a virtual interview on Piers Morgan Uncensored, in which he spoke—often satirically—about the October 7 attacks on Israel and the ensuing Gaza war, as well as the broader Israeli–Palestinian conflict.
-He also drew comparisons with the ongoing Russian invasion of Ukraine and criticized the Israeli military's tactics in the Gaza Strip, questioning how the Western world would perceive Israel's response to the attack if it was being conducted by Russian troops.
+He also drew comparisons with the ongoing Russian invasion of Ukraine and criticised the Israeli military's tactics in the Gaza Strip, questioning how the Western world would perceive Israel's response to the attack if it was being conducted by Russian troops.
 The video garnered 17 million views by 22 October, becoming the channel's most viewed video.
 On 1 November 2023, Youssef was brought back onto the show for an in-person interview after Piers Morgan visited him in Los Angeles for a more serious discussion, with Youssef mostly refraining from satire and debating with Morgan on antisemitism and the historic Arab–Israeli conflict.

-Since his interview with Morgan, Youssef has continued his pro-Palestinian commentary by engaging in debates on numerous podcasts and news channels, such as the PBD Podcast, ABC News Australia, the Lex Fridman Podcast, the LeBatard YouTube show, TRT World, Al Arabiya, India Today and BBC's HARDtalk.
-Regarding the 2024 Presidential Election, Youssef stated in the interview that he doesn't care about former President Donald Trump winning but doesn't want President Joe Biden to win re-election.
+Following these interviews, Youssef appeared on various international news and media platforms to continue his commentary on the conflict and his critique of Western policy.
+Regarding the 2024 Presidential Election, Youssef stated in the interview that he did not care about former President Donald Trump winning but did not want President Biden to win re-election.
 In his words, "All we asked him (Biden) for was a ceasefire.
 Stop the killing.
 Stop the killing."

 In September 2025, Youssef signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."